 From 2007 - 2010 I had a gallery on the Esplanade at Hervey Bay, Queensland.
 I sold my artwork and souvenirs that I had designed and printed from my studio on the Central Coast.

 I have won a number of awards for my artwork.
-I received a NAIDOC award in 2009 for achievement in art and culture and won two first places for the Tony Donovan award and just recently (2016) won the open award for my painting "Songlines" at the Reconciliation exhibition and competition at Gosford Regional Gallery.
+I received a NAIDOC award in 2009 for achievement in art and culture and won two first places for the Tony Donovan award and in 2016 won the open award for my painting "Songlines" at the Reconciliation exhibition and competition at Gosford Regional Gallery.